jhurray/Ladybug/README.md

 ### `JSONKeyPathTransformer`

-To solve the problem above, we would have to override `transformers` in our `Tree` object, and supply a key path transformer.
+To solve the problem in the first example, we overrode `transformers` in our `Tree` object, and supplied a key path transformer.

 ```swift
 struct Tree: JSONCodable {